Home > News & Reviews > Graham Coxon

 Graham Coxon has announced plans to release a lost 2011 solo album.

-The Blur guitarist turned solo star, who's also one half of The Waeve, will drop 'Castle Park' through Transgressive Records on June 19 as part of a wider 12-month reissue campaign.
-The project will include reissues of his entire solo discography, including three original soundtracks, beginning with his 1998 solo debut 'The Sky Is Too High' and the 2000 follow-up 'The Golden D', also released on June 19.
+The Blur guitarist turned solo star, who's also one half of The Waeve, will drop 'Castle Park' on June 19 as part of a 12-month reissue campaign, which will cover his entire solo discography — including three original soundtracks — beginning with his 1998 solo debut 'The Sky Is Too High' and the 2000 follow-up 'The Golden D'.

-Produced by Ben Hillier, who helmed Blur's 'Think Tank', the 10-track 'Castle Park' was recorded in 2011 during the sessions for Coxon's 2012 'A+E' LP.
+Produced by Ben Hillier, who helmed Blur's 'Think Tank', the 10-track 'Castle Park' was recorded in 2011 during the sessions for Coxon's 2012 record 'A+E'.
 It was originally intended as the follow-up but was shelved to make way for Blur's reunion that year before being abandoned for other projects.

-Alongside the news, Coxon has shared the opening track, Billy Says, which has become a live staple and serves up his signature infectious guitar-pop sound.
+Alongside the news, Coxon has shared the unearthed record's opening track, Billy Says, which has become a live staple and serves up his signature infectious guitar-pop sound.

 ‘Castle Park’ tracklist: